Counselling & Psychotherapy

 Online Counselling with Click Therapies usually consists of 6 to 12 sessions.
 Your online counsellor does not usually offer advice on what course of action to take, instead the counselling is about helping you to work out your own solutions in your own way, like a journey of self-discovery.

-Find out more about how we can help you with couneslling & psychotherapy by completing our free online quiz, or scheduling a free consultation today.
+Find out more about how we can help you with counselling & psychotherapy.

 How does counselling & psychotherapy work?